pradeep3sep/interviewquestion/README ReactJs.md

 ```

-//*real dom virtual dom,ref, shadow dom, createelement in react, clone element in react, stateful components, limitations of react, react router,can we pass react hook as a prop.
+shadow dom, createelement in react, clone element in react, stateful components,can we pass react hook as a prop.
 High order components , redux, improve performance of react - usememo, useeffect with clear, lazy load,
 //*react one way binding
 //use this url for refernce, vue has v-model so direct but react has to added the event function and the we use the setstate https://stackoverflow.com/questions/34519889/can-anyone-explain-the-difference-between-reacts-one-way-data-binding-and-angula